farsi-geotech/fgt-maps-android-sdk-samples/README.md

-# TPL Maps Android SDK
+# FGT Maps Android SDK

 ## Overview
-A Native Android SDK to integrate 3D Vector Maps, Places & Routing API in your Android Application Project.
+A Native Android SDK to integrate 3D Vector Maps, Places & Directions API in your Android Application Project.

 > The project is tested on Android Studio versions 3.3, 3.3.1 & 3.4.2 - if you have issues building it, please upgrade to one of these versions.